MLHale/GenCyber-web-content/day1/github-primer.md

 ![readme](../img/primer/editfile.png)

-Now check the status of our repository.
+Now check the status of the local repository.
 Make sure you navigate to a folder within your repository in the terminal first.
 These commands will help you do both these actions.

 ```
 cd hello-world